Season 1, Episode 50

 The full potential.
 Absolutely.
 And that sadness is a part of it.
 They need sadness is all about how the brain does endings before or before new beginnings.
 It’s all about the winter that comes before the spring.
 It’s all about the mythology of crucifixion before resurrection.
 Everything about something must die to give new life.
 That’s the way nature works.
 All living things.
 The yin yang symbol, they die to give life.
 I mean, what is soil?
 Dead organisms?
 Everything is this way.
 Well, that starts out right from the very beginning with us.
 You see, the brain can’t think its way through.
 When you have a toddler, you know that for sure, a two-year-old.
 You know that for sure.
 It doesn’t matter what you say to them, there is no rationality there.
 Why?
 Because the brain at its core needs to feel its way through.
 So when it comes to what should be a dead end, you can’t get through this way.

 This is not going to work this way.
 This is when it comes to a dead end.
 It has to be felt.
 But that takes a bit of time.
-It needs to be felt that futility.
+It needs to be felt that it is futile.
 And that’s why your work, your work in conscious fertility is all about endings before new beginnings.
 If you want to give birth, new birth, rebirth after disappointment, after even fruition, what is the way?
 What is the key to all therapy?
 What is the key to all new beginnings is being able to have one sadness about that which cannot work, has not worked, will not work.
 That’s the only way the brain can do it.
 Then it releases its energy, we move on.
 And so this is the part that basically should be there.
 If you have a gifted toddler, they figure out ways of escaping, feelings of futility they’ve got, their brain goes into all kinds of ways they can escape it.

 So it’s difficult.
 It’s like having Houdinis when you have gifted children to be able to stay with your no or that won’t work long enough, putting the invitation to feel sad in your voice, in the tone of your voice and so on.
 And so it is there just like your invitation to exist in their presence, the invitation to feel sad when it should, and it’s the parent who is patient with it and believing in the fruit of this process that really creates the conditions.
-It takes patients to do this, but oh my goodness, when it starts coming, like you mentioned about the grocery store, the parent often would ask me, well, what should I do in the grocery store?
+It takes patience to do this, but oh my goodness, when it starts coming, like you mentioned about the grocery store, the parents often would ask me, well, what should I do in the grocery store?
 Well survive, first of all in the grocery store, distract, because you’ve got to get out of there.
 You’re in a social situation.
 Everybody’s going to weigh into this.

 You’ve got to say for the audience in front of you, oh, we’ll handle this when we get home.
 So they leave you alone, and then you’ve got to do your homework at home.
 This child is not responding to the tone in your voice where you say no. And so they don’t feel the appropriate sadness.
 There’s a lot of homework to do, and I literally mean at home in the privacy of when it is that if you decide the seatbelt is going to be that kind of a thing, then you got to build in an extra 10, 15 minutes until you get to the letting go, sadness, until that part is done.
 But somewhere along the line, this sadness needs to be there.
 And that’s a paradox.
 We’ve lost our dance with children, our joy in them to nurture them.
 And we’ve lost our being agents, double agents of futility as well as an angel of comfort when we do this, not to be afraid of it, not to be afraid of it, allowing nature to do its work.
 When we provide those conditions, we provide the ultimate, the optimal conditions for growth to occur.